QubitPi/hashistack/docs/blog/certbot/index.md

 :::

-After [Certbot has been installed](#install-certbot), `aergia::certbot` runs Certbot to create SSL certificates and modify Nginx configuration file to automatically redirect HTTP requests to HTTPS.
+After [Certbot has been installed](#install-certbot), run Certbot to create SSL certificates and  modify Nginx configuration file to automatically redirect HTTP requests to HTTPS.
 Or, add "certonly" to create the SSL certificates without modifying system files:

 ```bash
 sudo certbot --nginx